arifbudiman/wordle/README.md

 # Wordle

-Wordle in C++, mostly to help my son learn the language.
+Wordle in C++, to help Nate learning the language.

 ## Helpful resources: